zxcvbn-ts/zxcvbn/docs/guide/Languages/README.md

 If your list is more complex you need to write your own generator like the [password generator](./data-scripts/_generators/PasswordGenerator.ts) or the [keyboard generator](./data-scripts/_generators/KeyboardAdjacencyGraph.ts)

 - Execute the npm script `generate:languageData` with `yarn generate:languageData`.
 This will generate the json files and the index.ts.
-- During debuging, it might be easy to only generate the language files for one language, use `yarn generate:languageData nl-be`
+- During debugging, it might be easy to only generate the language files for one language, use `yarn generate:languageData nl-be`
 - Create a pull request to the master branch
+- use the wikipedia extractor (optional, one of the maintainer can do this but this will increase the time until it is merged)
+    - get the wikipedia dump for your language from http://dumps.wikimedia.org/XXwiki/latest/XXwiki-latest-pages-articles.xml.bz2 where `XX` is your language like `en` or `de`
+    - get the [wikiextractor](https://github.com/attardi/wikiextractor) written in python 3.
+Currently, with v3.0.4 it only works correctly on linux
+    - use the wikiextractor with `python3 -m wikiextractor.WikiExtractor --no-templates -o extracts dewiki-latest-pages-articles.xml.bz2` (The output folder need to be the extracts folder inside the zxcvbn-ts repo)
+    - execute `yarn run wikipediaExtractor` which generates `wikipedia.json` from all the files inside the extracts folder
+    - move the `wikipedia.json` into your language package